gitrdm/ranked_programming/README.md

 While probabilistic programming is powerful, not all uncertainty is probabilistic.
 Some types of uncertainty are better described by distinguishing between what is "normal" and what is "exceptional".
 For instance, in fault diagnosis, we might know that a component normally works and only exceptionally fails, without knowing the specific probabilities of failure.

-**Ranking Theory** provides an alternative: instead of probabilities, it uses integer "ranks" to measure uncertainty as degrees of surprise:
+**Ranking Theory** provides an alternative: instead of probabilities, it uses integer "ranks" to measure uncertainty as degrees of surprise.
+Qualitatively this resemebles,

 - **Rank 0:** Not surprising (a normal occurrence)
 - **Rank 1:** Surprising (an exceptional occurrence)